by Matt Mazur, 2 Apr 2012

 One thing I've noticed using Lean Domain Search is that for queries that have 1,000+ available results, it can be difficult filtering through them all.
 Lean Domain Search does offer starts with and ends with filters, but it would also be nice to filter by modifier type (ie, just adjectives, just groups of things, etc).
 The goal of the site is to make it easier for people to find great domaines — so anything I can do towards that end will be a win.

-If you have any ideas, I'd love to hear from you.
-You can reach me at email@example.com.
+If you have any ideas, We'd love to hear from you.
+You can reach us at firstname.lastname@example.org.